nitrogenboron/intern_exercise/README.md

             --main_bbo_discrete_search.py
 ```
-1. The `util.py` file provides various utility functions for your project.
+1. The `util.py` file provides various utility functions for the project.
 Here is a summary of each function:

 - `is_concave(f)`: Checks if the function `f` is concave based on its values.
 - `is_convex(f)`: Checks if the function `f` is convex based on its values.